 For years I tried to fix my family, but only when I concentrated on healing myself, some healing in the family happened by itself.
 It is the hardest work, but eventually, it is the most rewarding.

-Being aware of the moment we are captured by fear and doubt is the only way to change it into empowerment and into love (state of being that is the opposite of fear).
+Being aware of the moment we are captured by fear and doubt is the only way to change it into empowerment and into love (a state of being that is the opposite of fear).

 In my tale of Sheba, the demon Amout is the force that makes situations deformed, breaks the balance and delays progress.
 We all carry Amout in ourselves.

-I believe that all ugliness, obsession, hate, and violence is stemmed in fear.
-I believe of making fear recognizable in our life through play and I do it with what I love the most in the world: stories, music, colors, song & dance.
+I believe that all ugliness, obsession, hate, and violence is stemmed from fear.
+I believe in making fear recognizable in our life through play and I do it with what I love the most in the world: stories, music, colors, song & dance.